Tesla and trade unions: Germany

 Tesla is one of the few automakers in Germany that has not signed any individual company collective agreements, nor is a member of the Employer Association in the Metal and Electronics Industry as of 2024.
-The Metal and Electronics Industry refers to the network of companies that negotiate with IG Metall.
+The Metal and Electronics Industry refers to the corresponding network of companies in the sector that negotiates with IG Metall.
+There are elected works councils at Tesla automation and Gigafactory Berlin-Brandenburg.

 German labor representation has a dual structure of trade unions and works councils.
 Trade unions like IG Metall negotiate collective agreements with individual employers and regional collective agreements with employers associations (e.g. textile or chemical industry).
 Works councils are made up of elected employees in the workplace.
 They negotiate works agreements and have various co-determination, participation and information rights.
 In theory works councils do not overlap with collective bargaining regarding wage adjustments.
 While formally separate structures, many works council members are de-facto union representatives.
 Unions are financed by membership dues which are typically of a member's salary.
 The more union members and the higher their wages (whether or not they are covered by a collective agreement), the more financial resources a union has.